After Alaska Airlines planes bump runway, a scramble to ‘pull the plug’

 Subsequently, Alaska flight operations staff and safety experts with the pilots union, the Air Line Pilots Association, independently analyzed the data from the two flights to evaluate the safety risk.
 Each determined that both aircraft got airborne well within safety limits despite the lower thrust.

-The data “confirms that the airplane was safely airborne with runway remaining and at an altitude by the end of the runway that was well within regulatory safety margins,” said the union’s Alaska unit chairperson, Will McQuillen, in a statement.
+The data “confirms that the airplane was safely airborne with runway remaining and at an altitude by the end of the runway that was well within regulatory safety margins,” said the union’s Alaska unit chair, Will McQuillen, in a statement.

 The fuselage under the tail of a jet has a bump on it called a “tail skid” that is designed to crumple and absorb impact.
 Still, maintenance technicians are required to inspect the damage, which is why the two planes immediately returned to the airport.